 Caffeine (and other stimulants) are great for keeping you awake, so we recommend eliminating caffeine later on in the day.
 Here’s what CNBC had to say:

 Caffeine can disrupt your sleep up to six hours after consuming it, leading to an hour or more lost in rest, one study found.

 So if you want to start winding down and going to bed at 9 p.m., drinking coffee after 3 p.m. is a bad idea.
 Some health experts recommend people stop drinking coffee as early as 2 p.m.

 A highly stressful lifestyle can play havoc with your sleep as you are likely to be more alert, which makes you much more prone to jerks and involuntary muscle twitches.
 If you’re struggling to reduce stress, check out our podcast on how to sleep when you’re stressed.

 Hypnic jerks and twitches are completely normal and quite common.
 They usually don’t indicate an underlying health issue and are simply a muscle contraction during sleep that ranges from mild to intense.
-There are many steps that you can take to help relax before bed and a few changes to your bedtime routine can leave you feeling well-rested.
+You can take many steps to help relax before bed, and a few changes to your bedtime routine can help you stop twitching in sleep and leave you feeling well-rested.
 Try some of the above suggestions or check out our podcast on How Routine Affects Sleep for advice and tips from Dr. Pixie Mckenna and Professor Kevin Morgan, a Professor of Psychology.